 Be a young person

-Nearly every theater offers discounts for students—some drastic, as with Northlight's blanket policy of $15 tickets for students.
+Nearly every theater offers discounts for students—some drastic, as with Northlight’s blanket policy of $15 tickets for students.
 Several also offer special student rush deals.
-And some theaters, hungry for millennials, have special pricing for young adults: At Chicago Shakespeare Theater, it's $20 for under 35.
+And some theaters, hungry for millennials, have special pricing for young adults regardless of student status: At Chicago Shakespeare Theater, it’s $20 for under 35.